xSardine/AMQ-Stuff/songCountGuessRate/README.md

+mshift's S/A script that me and Husa modified to keep only the songCounter part

 ## Song Count + Guess Rate
 It might not be 100% legal because you're scrapping AMQ database, but Husa made it public, so I might as well. ~~don't worry, you can use it no one cares~~